sydni/workshop/README.md

   }
 }

-AppRegistry.registerComponent('GoingNative', () => GoingNative);
+AppRegistry.registerComponent('GoneNative', () => GoneNative);
 ```

-All we really did was create a `GoingNative` component and register it with our app.
+All we really did was create a `GoneNative` component and register it with our app.
 The component contains text, "Hello World!", and that's what appears on our screen.

 *that line was blatantly stolen from facebook's react-native page (it was just too good to pass up).
 Apologies to facebook.